How to review a pull request¶

 xsd:string

-- For Software, really think about stuff like wether the code is in an approporiate location (files, modules).
-If there are no specific coding standards, suggest to create one.
+- For software, consider factors like whether the code is in an approporiate location (files, modules).
+If there are no specific coding standards for the project, suggest that such standards be created.

-- For ontologies, the key is that the change is to the right file (edit file, DOSDP patterns, ROBOT templates etc).
+- For ontologies, check that the change is to the right file (edit file, DOSDP patterns, ROBOT templates etc.).

 - Check the Code Quality: Review the code in detail.
 Look for any programming errors, potential performance issues, or security vulnerabilities.
 The code should be clean, efficient, and easy to understand.
 Pay attention to the naming conventions, error handling, edge cases, and potential bugs.

-- This is where you should spend most your time:
+- The two items below are where you should spend most of your time:

-- Review the Tests: Ensure the pull request includes tests and that they cover all important aspects of the new code.
+- Review the Tests: Ensure that the PR includes tests and that they cover all important aspects of the new code.
 Check if all tests pass, and if the project has a continuous integration (CI) system, ensure all CI checks pass as well.

-- For ontologies, it is essential that a fix of a bug is augmented by a test that can recognise the same bug happening again in the future!
+- For ontologies, it is essential that a bug fix is augmented by a test that can recognise the same bug happening again in the future!

 - Provide Constructive Feedback: Provide clear, respectful, and constructive feedback.
 Highlight the parts of the code that you think are good and the parts that need improvement.
-Request changes if necessary, and approve the pull request once you're satisfied with the changes.
+Request changes if necessary, and approve the PR once you're satisfied with the changes.

 How to review a pull request in 5 min¶

 In many cases, we may not have the time to perform a proper code review.
-In this case, try at least to achieve this:
+In that case, try at least to achieve this:

-- Ensure that the PR has a related issue that explains the context of the PR.
-If there is no issue, request for a short issue to be created to motivate the change in the PR (gently - accept if the answer is negative).
+- Ensure that the PR has a related issue that explains the context of the PR (see above).

-declarations), request before doing a review to reduce the changes to only the changes pertaining to the specific issue at hand. - File and Structure Overview: Scan through the files and directories that have been modified.
-Note the overall structure of the changes, and look for any unusual modifications (e.g., changes in areas not related to the stated purpose of the pull request, large diffs that are not explained by the PR description).
+- File and structure overview: Scan through the files and directories that have been modified.
+Note the overall structure of the changes, and look for any unusual modifications (e.g., changes in areas not related to the stated purpose of the PR, or large diffs that are not explained by the PR description).